We use cookies to improve your experience and for marketing. View our Cookie Policy for more information.

 • Consolidate financial data: TMS software aggregates financial data from banks and other sources, such as an ERP, into one standardized view.
 This makes it easier to analyze information and simplifies decision-making.

 • Liquidity management: Knowing how much cash you have on hand and where it’s located is a basic need of any business.
-TMS software simplifies cash management by providing a single overview of your liquidity, much like Atlar’s Cash Management product.
+TMS software simplifies cash management by providing a single overview of your liquidity.

 • Financial reporting: Most systems come with reporting capabilities that allow companies to generate custom reports for use internally.